top of page

 Risk management is a very underrated attribute.

-And therefore risk management isn't sometimes about portfolio growth and diversification, but more about avoiding bad decisions with drastic outcomes.
-Knowing when not to act when everyone else is getting excited about hopping on the bandwagon, learning how to avoid FOMO, and conversely also when to move when everyone else is cowering.
+So risk management isn't sometimes about portfolio growth and diversification, but more about avoiding bad decisions with drastic outcomes.
+Knowing when not to act when everyone else is getting excited about hopping on the bandwagon, learning how to avoid FOMO, and also when to move when everyone else is cowering.

-Those who are ruin-averse tend to be more humble and better at doing this, and experience is oftentimes good teacher.
+Those who are ruin-averse tend to be more humble and better at doing this.
+Experience is oftentimes good teacher.

 Steve Schwarzman of Blackstone once said in an interview with Bloomberg.